AhmedSafwat1/task-Code-igniter-application/README.md

 ## Setup
-in direct of project run  composer install
+in direct of project run  composer install 'may be need to generate token for github to install codeigniter'
 - php spark migrate
 - php spark db:seed CategorySeeder
 - php spark serve